vseryakov/backendjs/README.md

 Special module/namespace `app` is designated to be used for application development/extension.
 This module is available in the same way as `api` and `core` which makes it easy to refer and extend with additional methods and structures.

-The typical structure of a backendjs application is the following:
+The typical structure of a single file backendjs application is the following:

 ```javascript
     const bkjs = require('backendjs');